William T. Stearn: Retirement (1976–2001)

-Following his retirement on 30 November 1976 he continued to work, both at the museum and at the Royal Botanical Gardens, Kew, where his home at 17 High Park Road, Kew Gardens, Richmond (see image), gave him access to the herbarium and library, a short bicycle trip away.
-Indeed, 35 percent of his total publications appeared in the quarter century of his retirement.
+Following his retirement on 30 November 1976, he continued to work, both at the museum and at the Royal Botanical Gardens, Kew, where his home at 17 High Park Road, Kew Gardens, Richmond (see image), gave him access to the herbarium and library, a short bicycle trip away.
+Indeed, 35% of his total publications appeared in the quarter century of his retirement.
 He was commissioned to write a history of the museum for its centenary (1981), although he did so with some difficulty, due to deadlines and budget constraints.
 The task, which took three years, was made more difficult for him by the museum's decision to censor his critical comments.
 He continued his association with the Lindley Library all his life, being an active committee member and regularly attended RHS flower shows even after he was barely able to walk.

 Sojourn in Greece

 As a student of the classics he was passionate about Greece, its mountains and plants (such as Paeonia) and all things Greek, both ancient and modern.
 The Stearns had formed a friendship with Constantine Goulimis and Niki and Angelos Goulandris, founders of the Goulandris Museum of Natural History in Kifissia, Athens.
-Stearn first met the Goulandris' in 1967, and offered practical help with their museum.
+Stearn first met the Goulandris' in 1967 and offered practical help with their museum.
 He also stayed with them when he and his wife visited Greece.
 Niki Goulandris illustrated both Wild Flowers of Greece that Goulimis and Stearn wrote in 1968, as well as his Peonies of Greece (1984).
 The latter work typified Stearn's encyclopedic approach, including topics such as mythology and herbalism in addition to taxonomy.
 Stearn then took on the editorship of Annales Musei Goulandris, the scientific journal of the museum (1976–1999), succeeding Werner Greuter, the first editor, having been instrumental in getting the journal launched in 1973.
 Eldwyth Ruth Stearn took on the job of compiling the indexes.
 When he retired from this position he was 88, and was succeeded by John Akeroyd.
 He was a liberal contributor to the journal, and during this time he and Eldwyth Ruth Stearn undertook their translation of The Greek Plant World in Myth, Art, and Literature (1993).